kmezhoud/kmezhoud.github.io/content/home/teaching.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Teaching"
-subtitle = ""
+subtitle = "Computational Biology"

 # Order that this section will appear in.
 weight = 60

 +++

+I am a teaching instructor for the following courses :

 - GNU/Linux for Biology
 - Structural Bioinformatics
 - R for Biology I
-- R for BIology II
+- R for Biology II

---->